Dynamic Precise and Imprecise Probability Kinematics: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
-In Section \ref{literature}, we discuss the connection between our work and the related literature.
-In Section \ref{sec:1}, we introduce dynamic probability kinematics (DPK).
-In Section \ref{mech}, we provide the mechanical version of DPK that we use throughout the rest of the work.
-It is mechanical in the sense that it does not require the agent to subjectively specify the probability to attach to the elements of the partition, but it does so mechanically.
-In Section \ref{follow}, we explain how to subsequently update prior $P$ as more and more data become available.
-In Section \ref{sets}, we introduce dynamic imprecise probability kinematics (DIPK).
-In Section \ref{proc}, we give bounds for the upper and lower probabilities associated with the updated probability set.
-This allows to avoid the exhaustive procedure to update lower and upper probabilities, which involves updating the whole probability set.
-In Section \ref{behavior}, we study the behavior of updated sets of probabilities, namely contraction, dilation, and sure loss.
-Section \ref{appl} discusses an application of DPK and DIPK to survey sampling studies.
-Section \ref{concl} concludes our work.
+In Section \ref{literature}, we discuss the connection between our work and the existing literature.
+Sections \ref{sec:1} and \ref{mech} introduce dynamic probability kinematics (DPK).
+In Section \ref{follow}, we explain how to subsequently update probability measure $P$ as more and more data become available.
+Section \ref{sets} presents dynamic imprecise probability kinematics (DIPK).
+In Section \ref{proc}, we give bounds for the upper and lower probabilities associated with the updated probability set, that are then put to use in Section \ref{behavior} to study the behavior of updated sets of probabilities, namely contraction, dilation, and sure loss.
+Section \ref{appl} presents two examples that illustrate how to implement DPK and DIPK, and Section \ref{concl} concludes our work.
 Appendix \ref{proofs} contains the proofs of our results.